oqolarte/oblong/content/project/site.md

 ### Images

-Humans can be very visual sometimes.
+Humans can be very visual *sometimes*.
 In the internet, however, we must play it differently.

 Big image size takes time to load, and will of course need more resources to serve it to the visitor.
+More resources mean more energy consumed means larger carbon footprint.

 When adding images to a site, I make sure that:
 - it *does* tell "more than a thousand words."